-Grading is the process of changing your property’s ground level.
+Grading is the process of excavating or placing soil on your property.

 You may need a grading permit if your project includes any of these activities: